The library provides information services to library users within and outside the university community. These services include:

 Other services provided by the library include research, publication and consultancy, information literacy and computer training for library users and conference facilities.

-One of these is the Reserve Counter—for particular college, United Nations and allied agencies publications, journals and periodicals.
+Sections on the first floor include Periodicals, Acquisition and Technical Services.
+This floor also has the Reserve Counter—for particular college, United Nations and allied agencies publications, journals and periodicals.

 The Law Section – which is a legal depository for materials on the Malawian legal system, government publications and documents affiliated to the governance and policy of the nation – is also on the first floor.

 Lastly, this floor also houses the Malawiana section, which curates’ publications particular to Malawian scholarship (including Masters and PhD Theses by University of Malawi Staff), literature and history.

 The second floor of the library is home to the Reference and Circulation section which holds general and open shelves.
 Here the library provides access to both print and electronic information resources including number of print and electronic journals and books.